 These caterpillars have quite the appetite and can consume all the leaves from an entire tree.
 While this is rarely fatal, it does cause a certain amount of stress.
 A defoliated tree will use up its reserve food supply growing a second set of leaves.

 They all have similar lifecycles in that they all hatch from eggs that are laid on twigs by female moths.
 But the oak leaf roller and forest tent caterpillar moths lay their eggs in late May, where they spend the summer and winter.
 The cankerworm spends the summer and winter as a pupa or cocoon before hatching in late February as an adult moth.
 Adult female cankerworm moths are wingless and they crawl up the trunk of the tree, mate and lay eggs.
-All three caterpillar species emerge in March to begin the feasting!
+All three caterpillar species emerge in late March to begin the feasting.

 Of course, pesticides are generally not recommended because the song birds are doing their part to control the caterpillar population.